IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 5. Edit your resume.md file in notepad and save it using **Ctrl + S** once you have completed the resume.

+### Hosting the Site

-#### GitHub Repository Setup
+#### GitHub Repository and Git Setup

+Etter recommends DVCS (Distributed Version Control Systems) like GitHub over centralized systems as they have better performance, allow for offline work, and are superior for concurrent work on the same file.
+Developers prefer them, so it is in the best interest that technical writers do as well.

 In order to host your website on GitHub pages, you first need to create a repository.
+This section also covers how to pull and push changes to and from your newly created GitHub repository.

 1. Log in to your GitHub account on a browser and click the ``+`` button in the top right corner.
 2. Click ``New Repository``.
 3. Enter a name, and leave all other settings as default.
 4. Click ``Create Repository``.
 5. Copy the url of your repository from your browser once you are inside.
 For example, mine would look like: https://github.com/IsaiahElskamp/COMP2600_A2_Elskamp_Izzy.git.
 We will use this later.

-#### Git Setup

-This section covers how to pull and push changes to and from your newly created GitHub repository.

-1. Open Windows Powershell again and make sure you are back inside your project directory.
+6 Open Windows Powershell again and make sure you are back inside your project directory.
 Enter these commands below to initialize Git:
 ```
 git init
 git remote add origin https://github.com/IsaiahElskamp/COMP2600_A2_Elskamp_Izzy.git
 ```
-2. Pull anything that is in your repository.
+7. Pull anything that is in your repository.
 This ensures your local project contains everything in your repository (which should be nothing at this point, but this is good practice anyways).
 ```
 git pull origin main
 ```
-3. Push your local files to the main branch in GitHub:
+8. Push your local files to the main branch in GitHub:
 ```
 git add .
 git commit -m "merge"